xopto/pyxopto/docs/html/_sources/source/mcml/examples/reflectance_optical_probes.rst.txt

 Detector
 --------

 In this example, we define three detectors or accumulators assigned to variables :code:`detector_top_fiber`, :code:`detector_top_radial` and :code:`detector_top_probe`.
 The :code:`detector_top_fiber` corresponds to a multimode optical fiber detector situated 220 |nbsp| μm from a source fiber representing a single detector fiber in a common six-around-one optical probe.
 Note that multiple multimode detector fibers could be defined and passed using a list to the :py:class:`~xopto.mcml.mcdetector.probe.fiberarray.FiberArray` constructor.
 The :code:`detector_top_radial` corresponds to a radial accumulator annular rings defined by class :py:class:`~xopto.mcml.mcdetector.radial.Radial`, which accepts a radial axis constructor :py:class:`xopto.mcbase.mcutil.axis.RadialAxis` (constructed by specifying start, stop and number of intervals) and :code:`cosmin` keyword argument, which is cosine of the maximum acceptance angle and can be calculated from the numerical aperture.
 Note that the refractive index of the outer medium (1.45) is used since the photon packet is propagated over the medium-probe interface prior to detection.
-Finally, the :code:`detector_top_probe` utilizes :py:class:`~xopto.mcml.mcdetector.probe.sixaorundone.SixAroundOne` object which accumulates photon packet weights into six multimode optical fiber detectors specified via the :code:`fiber` keyword argument.
+Finally, the :code:`detector_top_probe` utilizes :py:class:`~xopto.mcml.mcdetector.probe.sixaroundone.SixAroundOne` object which accumulates photon packet weights into six multimode optical fiber detectors specified via the :code:`fiber` keyword argument.
 Additionally, the position of the center of the probe and direction of the probe tip can be specified.
 In this case we have used default values, i.e., the six-around-one probe centered at origin and perpendicular to the turbid medium interface.

 .. code-block:: python